dstanesc/FluidPatterns/doc/communication-layer.md

 }
 ```

-The delta queue correction requests are resolved internally by the __Delta storage service__ already identified in the introduction as one of the essential components
+The delta queue correction requests are resolved internally by the __Delta Storage Service__ already identified in the introduction as one of the essential components

 # Delta Storage Service

-The interface to provide access to stored deltas for a shared object is  [IDeltaStorageService](https://github.com/microsoft/FluidFramework/blob/e85239320a86c29d20c5d322273aee6b4e00af8b/common/lib/driver-definitions/src/storage.ts#L44).
+For the contingent behavior, the interface responsible to provide access to the deltas associated with a given `SharedObject` is  [IDeltaStorageService](https://github.com/microsoft/FluidFramework/blob/e85239320a86c29d20c5d322273aee6b4e00af8b/common/lib/driver-definitions/src/storage.ts#L44).

 ```ts
 export interface IDeltaStorageService {